Firm Application Registration Guide

 Registration Requirements & Categories

-Section 34 of the Securities Act states that a person must not; (i) trade in a security or exchange contract; (ii) act as an adviser; (iii) act as an investment fund manager; or (iv) act as an underwriter, unless the person is registered in accordance with the regulations and in the category prescribed for the purpose of the activity.
+Section 34 of the Securities Act states that a person must not; (i) trade in a security or derivatives; (ii) act as an adviser; (iii) act as an investment fund manager; or (iv) act as an underwriter, unless the person is registered in accordance with the regulations and in the category prescribed for the purpose of the activity.
 The categories of registration are set out in Part 2 (for individuals) and Part 7 (for firms) of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations.

 Applying for Registration